Levant sparrowhawk

-The Levant sparrowhawk (Accipiter brevipes) is a small bird of prey.
+The Levant sparrowhawk (Tachyspiza brevipes) is a small bird of prey.
 It measures 32–38 cm in length with a wingspan of 65–75 cm.
 The female is larger than the male, but the difference is not as marked as with Eurasian sparrowhawk.
 The adult male is blue-grey above, with dark wingtips, and barred reddish below.

-The adult female is slate-grey above with darkish wingtips.
-She is barred reddish brown below, and may show a dark throat line.
-The juvenile is dark brown above and has dark-streaked underparts.
-It shows a dark throat line.
 It breeds in forests from Greece and the Balkans east to southern Russia.
 It is migratory, wintering from Egypt across to southwestern Iran.
 It will migrate in large flocks, unlike the more widespread Eurasian sparrowhawk.

-The Levant sparrowhawk nests in trees, building a new nest, lined with green leaves, each year.
-The normal clutch is 3–5 eggs.
-It hunts small birds, insects, rodents, and lizards in woodland or semi-desert areas, relying on surprise as it flies from a perch to catch its prey unaware.

-This bird is a small raptor with short broad wings and a longish tail, both adaptations to manoeuvring through trees.
-It is similar to the Eurasian sparrowhawk, but its shorter tail and more pointed wings give it a more falcon-like appearance.

-The flight of this hawk is a characteristic flap – flap – glide.

-The call is a sharp kee-wick.

 Taxonomy

+The Levant sparrowhawk was formally described in 1850 by the Russian naturalist Nikolai Severtzov under the binomial name Astur brevipes.
+The species was formerly placed in the large and diverse genus Accipiter.
+In 2024 a comprehensive molecular phylogenetic study of the Accipitridae confirmed earlier work that had shown that the genus was polyphyletic.
+To resolve the non-monophyly, Accipiter was divided into six genera.
+The genus Tachyspiza was resurrected to accommodate the Levant sparrowhawk together with 26 other species that had previously been placed in Accipiter.
+The resurrected genus had been introduced in 1844 by the German naturalist Johann Jakob Kaup.
+The genus name combines the Ancient Greek ταχυς (takhus) meaning "fast" with σπιζιας (spizias) meaning "hawk".
+The specific epithet combines Latin brevis meaning "short" with pes, pedis meaning "foot".

-First described by Nikolai Alekseevich Severtzov in 1850, the Levant sparrowhawk is a small bird of prey in the genus Accipiter.
-It is sometimes considered to be a subspecies of the shikra, though it differs in measurements, proportions and plumage, and breeds contiguously with the latter (typically considered a reliable indicator of speciation) over at least part of its range.
-Along with the shikra, the Chinese sparrowhawk and the Nicobar sparrowhawk, it makes up a complex species group.
+It is sometimes considered to be a subspecies of the shikra (Tachyspiza badia), though it differs in measurements, proportions and plumage, and breeds contiguously with the latter (typically considered a reliable indicator of speciation) over at least part of its range.
+Along with the shikra, the Chinese sparrowhawk (Tachyspiza soloensis) and the Nicobar sparrowhawk (Tachyspiza butleri), it makes up a complex species group.
 It is known to have hybridised with the shikra and the Eurasian sparrowhawk.
-Despite its extensive range, it has no subspecies.
+Despite its extensive range, no subspecies are recognised.

-The genus name Accipiter is a Latin word meaning "hawk" (from the Latin word accipere, meaning "to grasp").
-The species name brevipes is a combination of the Latin words brevis, meaning "short" and pes, meaning "foot"; this is a reference to the bird's short toes.

 Description

-The Levant sparrowhawk is small for a raptor, measuring 32–38 cm in length with a wingspan of 65–75 cm.
-As with all raptors, the female is larger than the male.
-The adult male is blue-grey above and pale below, with underparts and leg feathers finely barred in rufous and white.
+The Levant sparrowhawk is a small raptor with short broad wings and a longish tail, both adaptations to maneuvering through trees.
+It is similar to the Eurasian sparrowhawk, but its shorter tail and more pointed wings give it a more falcon-like appearance.
+It is much smaller than most raptors, measuring 32–38 cm in length with a wingspan of 65–75 cm.
+As with all birds of prey, the female is larger than the male.
+The male is blue-grey above and pale below, with underparts and leg feathers finely barred in rufous and white.
 His head is blue-grey as well, with a white throat bisected by a dark central stripe (sometimes quite faint).
-The female is similar, though her plumage is generally a darker brownish-grey.
+The female is slate-grey above with darkish wingtips and is barred reddish brown below and may show a dark throat line.
 Both sexes have orangish-yellow legs and a yellow cere.
+The juvenile is dark brown above, has dark-streaked underparts and it shows a dark throat line.